 Since 2010, Google has said site speed is a factor that affects your search rankings.
-In a mobile-first world, users expect instantaneous response, therefore demanding businesses to improve site speed.
+In a mobile-first world, users expect an instantaneous response, therefore demanding businesses to improve site speed.
 The consensus now is that if you have a slow site, you’re not going to rank well on search engines.

 The challenge for all websites is that mobile users generally have half the bandwidth of their desktop Wi-Fi or Ethernet, but increased impatience.
 Users typically wait 3 seconds or less for a page to load, especially on mobile.
 If they don’t have access to the page in that time, they’re going to your competitor.

 But there’s good news: site speed is entirely in your control.
-Site speed stems from a couple of things, including the file size of your images, the way your code loads, and response time from your server.
+Site speed stems from a couple of things, including the file size of your images, the way your code loads, and the response time from your server.
 Read on for site speed recommendations from our expert SEO team.

 Clear Your Hosting Cache (Leverage Browser Caching)